triton-inference-server/server/docs/install.rst

 Installing the Server
 =====================

-The TensorRT Inference Server is available as a pre-built Docker container or you can :ref:`build it from source
+The Triton Inference Server is available as a pre-built Docker container or you can :ref:`build it from source
 <section-building>`.